ontikus/ontikus.github.io/_posts/2020-10-19-oven-fried-wings.md

 *Note: I was able to buy [Frank's Original Redhot](https://www.franksredhot.com/en-us) sauce at the supermarket.
 Major online retailers carry it, so you can order online depending on your location.*

 If you want to add an easy-to-make ranch dressing as a side, please watch [Kenji's POV video](https://www.youtube.com/watch?v=p8nJIiQo7jw).
-{% include gallery caption="A gallery of how this looks" %}
+{% include gallery caption="My adventure with the chicken wings" %}